mysql/mysql-ndb-operator/docs/connect-from-outside-k8s-demo.md

 ## Using kubectl port-forward

-Another way is to use the `kubectl port-forward` command to forward a port from the local machine to a port inside the K8s node.
+One can also use the `kubectl port-forward` command to access the services without enabling the LoadBalancers.

-For the Management Server,
+To access the Management Server,

 ```sh
 kubectl port-forward service/example-ndb-mgmd 1186:1186
 ```

-Then in another terminal connect to the Management Server using
+This will now forward any data sent to the local 1186 port to the 1186 port of the pods running the Management Server inside the K8s Cluster.
+Now to connect to the Management Server, run the following command from another terminal :

 ```sh
 ndb_mgm
 ```

-Similarly, for MySQL Servers, forward the port by issuing :
+Similarly, for MySQL Servers, forward the port by running :

 ```sh
 kubectl port-forward service/example-ndb-mysqld-ext 3306:3306
 ```

-And in another terminal, connect to the MySQL Server :
+And in another terminal, connect to the MySQL Server as you would normally do with a local MySQL Server :

 ```sh
 mysql --protocol=tcp -u root -p